AxelHallander/Windpower-base-load-model/README.md

-# model
+# WindPower Base Load model
-This is a model of wind used as base load in EU.
+This is a model of harnessing wind power in the EU as a base load through off-shore wind parks with local storage systems.